Scottish Place Names

 - Morningside (Dumfries & Galloway, City of Edinburgh, North Lanarkshire and Perth & Kinross).

-- Panmure (Panmure Gardens and Panmure Testimonial in Angus) The name of this East London neighbourhood probably honours the second Lord Panmure (11th Earl of Dalhousie), born at Brechin Castle in Angus and who was Secretary of State for War during the latter part of the Crimean War, serving under Lord Palmerston.
+- Panmure (Panmure Gardens and Panmure Testimonial in Angus).
+According to Dr Keith Tankard, the name of this East London neighbourhood honours the second Lord Panmure (11th Earl of Dalhousie), who was Secretary of State for War during the latter part of the Crimean War, serving under Lord Palmerston.
+Lord Panmure was born at Brechin Castle in Angus, Scotland.
 Panmure is probably the oldest Scottish place name in East London.
-Today it is a vaguely defined neighbourhood and the name of a suburban railway station but according to some historians, the name earlier referred to what is now the CBD.
+Today it is a vaguely defined neighbourhood and the name of a suburban railway station but according to some historians, the name earlier referred to what is now the CBD, in the days when the centre of East London was located on the West Bank of the Buffalo River.

 - Highgate (Dumfries & Galloway and North Ayrshire) but far more common in England and is also found in Wales.